FinnJinEasy0721/Indie-game-Alone-Sword-in-the-Gloomy-Realm-/README.md

 The materials in the scene files are all from open - source authors on the website https://itch.io.

 Special thanks
-To the open - source game asset authors on itch.io, and to @timothyqiu and @MakeCoder22 on Bilibili.
+To the open - source game asset authors on itch.io, and to @timothyqiu and @码客二十二 on Bilibili.

 Any secondary modification and distribution for profit are prohibited.